lh9171338/MNIST-Classify/README.md

 ===

 # Introduction
-The repository contains five MNIST classification models implemented by PyTorch, which are based on MLP, CNN, RNN, LSTM, and GRU respectively.
+The repository contains the PyTorch implementation of image classification models for MNIST dataset, based on MLP, CNN, RNN, LSTM, and GRU.

 # Results